ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries/README.md

 # Custom Instrument RSeries Sequence Example

-This example demonstrates how to use the **Custom Instrument** feature of the Semiconductor Test Library to interact with an R Series device through the STL.
+This example demonstrates how to use the **Custom Instrument** feature of the Semiconductor Test Library (STL) to interact with an R Series device.

 R-Series devices are FPGA-based instruments whose functionality is defined by custom LabVIEW FPGA code deployed via a compiled FPGA bitfile.
-Since they are not natively supported in TSM, these devices must be specified as a Custom Instrument in the Pin Map file and accessed through an STL Custom Instrument interface.
+Since they are not natively supported by TSM, these devices must be specified as a Custom Instrument in the Pin Map file and accessed through an STL Custom Instrument interface.

 This example uses a **PXIe‑7822R** R Series device to demonstrate basic digital read and write operations.
 The **PXIe‑7822R** provides **128 digital I/O physical channels** organized across four connectors.
 Each connector is further divided into **four digital ports**, with each port containing eight channels (8-bit width).
 Two of the four connectors are used by the example, one for each site.